NervanaSystems/ngraph-python/README.md

 - The neon frontend offers an improved interface for increased composability/flexibility while leaving common use cases easy.
 We demonstrate this with MLP, convolutional, and RNN network examples on MNIST, CIFAR10, and Penn Treebank datasets.
-- The tensorflow importer allows users to import existing tensorflow graphs and execute them using Nervana Graph transformers/runtimes.
-This importer currently only supports a subset of the tensorflow API, but this will be expanded over time.
+- The TensorFlow importer allows users to import existing tensorflow graphs and execute them using Nervana Graph transformers/runtimes.
+This importer currently only supports a subset of the TensorFlow API, but this will be expanded over time.

 ### Nervana Graph API
 - The Nervana Graph API consists of a collection of graph building functions all exposed